Rian501/respinLBMC/README.md

-# LBMC-Hack
+# LBMC-Hack - Sequelize version

-A repository for the LBMC coding for  a cause hack-a-thon.
+This repo contains an Angular-less pug version of the project begun at [LBMC-Hack](https://github.com/lynnsamuelson/LBMC-Hack)

 In order to run: